Premium Tiki Hut Materials for Florida's Climate

 Protective Treatments & Finishes

 We protect critical structural connections and ground-contact areas with specialized moisture barriers to prevent water intrusion and extend longevity.
 Exposed wood surfaces receive UV-resistant finishes to guard against fading and deterioration while preserving natural beauty, and clear sealants are used where appropriate to enhance moisture protection without restricting wood’s natural breathability.
-Every Southern Cross tiki hut is treated with professional-grade fire retardants that penetrate both the thatch and structural elements, exceeding Florida building code standards.
+Southern Cross offers the option to upgrade the safety of your tiki hut by treating it with professional-grade fire retardants that penetrate both the thatch and structural elements, ensuring your tiki hut exceeds Florida building code standards.
 Our materials also feature built-in insect resistance—either naturally or through pressure treatments—paired with construction techniques designed to deter pests and promote long-term structural integrity.

 Our Commitment to Sustainability